cocos/cocos-docs/en/concepts/scene/shadow.md

 AutoAdapt adaptive shadow calculation will automatically calculate the range of shadows created under the lightView, as well as the distance of the shadow camera.

-## Support dynamic/static batching to improve performance
+## Support dynamic batching to improve performance

-For models with `instancing` enabled in the material, the planar shadow will automatically draw with `instancing` as well, see the [Dynamic/Static Batching](../../engine/renderable/model-component.md#model-group-rendering) documentation for details.
+For models with `instancing` enabled in the material, the planar shadow will automatically draw with `instancing` as well, see the [Dynamic Batching](../../engine/renderable/model-component.md#about-dynamic-batching) documentation for details.